 - Al Zubarah – Madinat ash Shamal.
-Ruins of abandoned city which was founded in the middle of the 18th century AD and was rich trade city until the first decades of the 19th century.
-City was enclosed with a 2.5 km long fortification wall and is one of the best preserved examples of trade city from this time period in the region.
+Ruins of an abandoned city which was founded in the middle of the 18th century AD and was rich trade city until the first decades of the 19th century.
+The city was enclosed with a 2.5 km long fortification wall and is one of the best-preserved examples of trade city from this time period in the region.

 - Al Wsel – Al Daayen.
 Ruins of prehistoric settlement which included residential buildings, towers, cemetery.
-Interesting feature is groups of limestone slabs, which are set upright and are arranged in circles.
-Settlement was inhabited in the 7th – 1st century BC, although it is possible that time span is longer.
+An interesting feature is groups of limestone slabs, which are set upright and are arranged in circles.
+The settlement was inhabited in the 7th – 1st century BC, although it is possible that time span is longer.

 - Freiha – Madinat ash Shamal.
 Old, ruined city.
 Freiha flourished in the 17th – 18th centuries and its ruins include Qal’at Freiha (fortress), ruins of mosque and residential buildings.